 "I can't edit my link, because it's not in the dashboard!
 What's the deal?"

 These are links built programmatically, and they're basically simple links born anew whenever a page is loaded.
-These links can't be customized in any way, so you can't repair this link as it is.
-To fix it, you'll need to remove it and replace it with a manually built Advanced Link.
+These links can't be customized, so it's not possible to "repair" this link as it is.
+To fix it, simply remove the original raw product URL from your page and replace it with an Advanced Link built manually within our dashboard.